T0mmy312/ZephyrSetup/README.md

 # Setup

+This is a setup for the stm32H755ZI, but would work for moast asymetric dual-core mcus.

 The project uses the [Zephyr getting started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html) with the zephyr install in `~/zephyrproject`.
 Where it differs is that the project is not in `~/zephyrproject/zephyr/app` but can be anywhere.